 French director Elie Grappe emigrated to Switzerland when he was 17, and it took him ten years to make “Olga.”

 The Covid-19 crisis, too, severely

 impacted the crew during the locked-down.
-One of the members
+When one of the members

 died, filming was suspended.
-After a year, they had to face another challenge, returning to complete the movie.
+After a year, they had to faced another challenge, returning to complete the movie.
 It was evident

 that the young actors had grown relatively quickly and did not look the same as